-Collections Standards Counting and Cardinality K.CC.A.1 Count to 100 by ones, fives, and tens.
-Count backward from 10. or K.CC.A.3 Write numbers from 0 to 20.
-Represent a quantity of objects with a written number 0-20.
-Operations & Algebraic Thinking K.OA.A.2 Add and subtract within 10 to solve contextual problems with result/total unknown involving situations of add to, take from, and put together/take apart.
-Use objects, drawings, or equations to represent the problem.
-OR Numbers & Operations in Base Ten or K.NBT.A.1 Compose and decompose numbers from 11 to 19 into a group of ten ones and some more ones by using objects or drawings (e.g., 18 equals 10 + 8).
+Collections Standards K.CC.A.1 Count to 100 by ones, fives, and tens.
+Count backward from 10.
+Counting or and K.CC.A.3 Write numbers from 0 to 20.
+Represent a quantity of objects with a Cardinality written number 0-20.
+Operations & K.OA.A.2 Add and subtract within 10 to solve contextual problems with Algebraic result/total unknown involving situations of add to, take from, and put Thinking together/take apart.
+Use objects, drawings, or equations to represent the OR problem.
+Numbers & or Operations K.NBT.A.1 Compose and decompose numbers from 11 to 19 into a group of in Base Ten ten ones and some more ones by using objects or drawings (e.g., 18 equals 10 + 8).
 Record the composition or decomposition using a drawing or by writing an equation.